rushi170502/rushi170502/README.md

 ## 🤝 Let's Connect

-Feel free to connect or collaborate on exciting Flutter projects, open-source contributions, or tech discussions!
+Feel free to connect or collaborate on exciting java projects, open-source contributions, or tech discussions!

 <br>